Physically Grounded Monocular Depth via Nanophotonic Wavefront Encoding: Method

-\paragraph{Polarization-Aware Augmentation.} Beyond simulator issues, several factors contribute to the sim-to-real gap, including (1) polarization imbalance from illumination and surface properties, (2) sensor and environmental noise, and (3) metalens fabrication imperfections.
-To improve robustness, we introduce polarization-aware data augmentations: (i) global brightness scaling for illumination changes, (ii) local brightness perturbations via a Gaussian mask for spatial polarization imbalance, (iii) additive Poisson and Gaussian noise for sensor and environmental effects, and (iv) Gaussian blur for fabrication-induced aberrations.
+To accurately render these complex dynamics, our pipeline (\cref{fig:pipeline}) introduces a dedicated disocclusion handling module.
+We first generate layer-wise opacity and brightness maps by convolving Gaussian-smoothed slice masks and scene irradiance with the PSF.
+While our baseline employs hybrid compositing (alpha blending for occlusions and direct summation for continuous regions), it inherently fails at disocclusion gaps.
+We tackle this by explicitly detecting depth discontinuities, applying edge extrapolation and background completion to reconstruct the missing background.
+Finally, an alpha correction step normalizes the output to ensure full opacity and suppress undersampling fringes.
+Our updated simulator significantly reduces simulation-to-real discrepancies (\cref{fig:sim:compare}d); conversely, omitting this module produces inaccurate boundaries and severe artifacts (\cref{fig:sim:compare}e), the consequence of which is illustrated in our quantitative ablation (\cref{tab:ablation}). \paragraph{Polarization-Aware Augmentation.} Beyond simulator issues, several factors contribute to the sim-to-real gap, including (1) polarization imbalance from illumination and surface properties, (2) sensor and environmental noise, and (3) fabrication imperfections.
+To improve robustness, we introduce polarization-aware data augmentations: (i) global scaling for illumination changes, (ii) local brightness perturbations via a Gaussian mask for spatial polarization imbalance, (iii) Poisson and Gaussian noise for sensor and environmental effects, and (iv) Gaussian blur for fabrication-induced aberrations.
 As shown in \cref{fig:pipeline}, these augmentations regularize the model and improve tolerance to physical imperfections.

-\paragraph{Few-Shot Real Adaptation.} With PSF splatting and augmentation, most physics-induced gaps are mitigated.
+\paragraph{Few-Shot Real Adaptation.} With the refined model and augmentation, most physics-induced gaps are mitigated.
 We address the remaining domain shift between simulated and real scenes by mixing a few real shots into the training set.
-Because dense depth is difficult to obtain, we manually segment objects and assign approximate planar depths (see \cref{fig:eval:label}).
-Notably, as few as five real samples substantially improve performance on a 42-scene test set.
-This highlights the data efficiency of our approach, achieving seamless sim-to-real transfer with only few-shot supervision.
+Because dense depth is difficult to obtain, we manually segment objects and assign approximate planar depths (\cref{fig:eval:label}).